splunk/public-o11y-docs/gdi/monitors-cloudfoundry/cloudfoundry-firehose-nozzle.rst

 The Splunk Distribution of the OpenTelemetry Collector uses the Smart Agent receiver with the Cloud Foundry Loggregator Firehose monitor type to create a Cloud Foundry Firehose nozzle which connects to the Cloud Foundry Reverse Log Proxy (RLP) Gateway to extract metrics from Loggregator.

-.. note:: To monitor Cloud Foundry with the OpenTelemetry Collector using native OpenTelemetry components refer to the :ref:`cloudfoundry-receiver`.
+.. note:: To monitor Cloud Foundry with the OpenTelemetry Collector using native OpenTelemetry refer to the :ref:`cloudfoundry-receiver` component.

 The following applies: